MarkSchae/MARSCH25097_PTO2501_GroupA_MarkSchaefer_DJSPP/README.md

-### JS Podcast App — DJS-PP
+## Podcast App — DJS-PP

-## Overview
+Overview

-This project is a dynamic podcast web application built with React and Tailwind CSS.
+This is a dynamic podcast web application built with React and Tailwind CSS.
 It fetches live data from an external API and displays it in a responsive grid layout.

 The app demonstrates React component architecture, data management with hooks, and maintainable functional code.
-It applies functional programming principles by separating data manipulating logic from data rendering, improving clarity, scalability, and pure data practices.
+Functional programming principles are applied by separating data manipulation logic from rendering, improving clarity, scalability, and pure data practices.

-## Technologies Used
+Technologies Used

 React (Vite / JSX) — Component-based UI with hooks for state and lifecycle management.
 Tailwind CSS — Utility-first styling framework for rapid, responsive design.
 JavaScript (ES6+) — Functional data mapping and transformation logic.

-External API — Fetches real-time podcast data (https://podcast-api.netlify.app/).
+External API — Fetches real-time podcast data (https://podcast-api.netlify.app/ ).

-## Core Features
+Core Features

-# Landing Page
+Landing Page

-- Displays all podcasts in a responsive grid.
+Displays all podcasts in a responsive grid.

-# Each podcast card includes:
+Each podcast card includes:

-- Cover image
+Cover image

-- Title
+Title

-- Number of seasons
+Number of seasons

-- Associated genre names
+Associated genre names

-- “Last updated” in a human-readable format
+“Last updated” in a human-readable format

-## Data Fetching & State Management
+Data Fetching & State Management

-- Fetches live data using an async API function (fetchData).
+Fetches live data using an async API function (fetchData).

-- Maps and merges genre data with podcast data via apiDataMapping.
+Maps and merges genre data with podcast data via apiDataMapping.

-- Implements loading and error states for user feedback.
+Implements loading and error states for user feedback.

-## Styling & Responsiveness
+Styling & Responsiveness

 Built with Tailwind CSS, ensuring:

-Clean, consistent typography and spacing.
+Clean, consistent typography and spacing

-Adaptive layouts across mobile, tablet, and desktop.
+Adaptive layouts across mobile, tablet, and desktop

-Utility classes for hover states, shadows, borders, and flex/grid layouts.
+Utility classes for hover states, shadows, borders, and flex/grid layouts

-## Code Architecture
+Code Architecture

-- RenderComponent.jsx — Parent component handles fetching, error/loading states, data mapping, and passes data as props.
+RenderComponent.jsx — Parent component handles fetching, error/loading states, data mapping, and passes data as props

-- RenderDetailedPage.jsx — Child component responsible displaying shows data.
+RenderDetailedPage.jsx — Child component responsible for displaying show data

-- RenderSeasons.jsx — Child component responsible displaying seasons data.
+RenderSeasons.jsx — Child component responsible for displaying seasons data

-- Helper Modules — Contain logic for date formatting, API mapping, and utility functions.
+Helper Modules — Contain logic for date formatting, API mapping, and utility functions

-## Design & Workflow
+Design & Workflow

-- React Hooks for Lifecycle Management (useState, useEffect)
+React Hooks for lifecycle management (useState, useEffect)

-- Functional Data Transformation separates logic from UI rendering
+Functional data transformation separates logic from UI rendering

-- Centralized Error & Loading Handling in the parent App component
+Centralized error and loading handling in the parent component

-- Reusable Component Design ensures each podcast card is dynamic and easily maintainable
+Reusable component design ensures each podcast card is dynamic and easily maintainable

-- Navigation & Routing uses react-router-dom with dynamic routes (/podcast/:podcastId)
+Navigation and routing use react-router-dom with dynamic routes (/podcast/:podcastId)

-- State Persistence through useState and navigate state object
+State persistence through useState and navigate state object

-## All non-UI logic (data formatting, genre lookups, timestamps) is handled in utility modules.
+All non-UI logic (data formatting, genre lookups, timestamps) is handled in utility modules.

-- Error & Loading Handling in Parent.
-Centralized in the parent App component to simplify control flow.

-- Ensures the child render component receives clean, ready-to-render data only.

-## Reusable Component Design
+Reusable Component Design

-- Each card uses props to render dynamic podcast data.
+Each card uses props to render dynamic podcast data.

-## How to Run the Project
+How to Run the Project

 Clone the repository